redwoodjs/redwood/packages/dev-server/README.md

-# The Development Server
+# The Lambda DevServer

-The dev server looks for "lambda functions" in the directory (default: `./api/src/functions`) specified by your `redwood.toml` configuration file.
+The dev server finds and serves lambda functions.

-Each lambda function is mapped to a URI based on their filename, as an example: `./api/src/functions/graphql.js` would be accessible at `http://localhost:8911/graphql`.
+Each lambda function is mapped to a URI based on their filename, as an example: `./api/src/functions/graphql.js` is accessible at `http://localhost:8911/graphql`.

 The `./api` directory is watched for modifications, when they are